NightMsnow/testgit1/readme.txt

 the learning travel of git
 haha it is an another testing
 hehehhhheheh
+test for save
-test for save and commit
+test for commit